 Every HTML page generated by Fossil has the following basic structure:

-The middle "content" section comprised the bulk of most pages and contains the actual Fossil-generated data that the user is interested in seeing.
+The middle "content" section comprises the bulk of most pages and contains the actual Fossil-generated data that the user is interested in seeing.
 The text of this content section is not normally configurable.
-The content text can be styled using CSS, but it otherwise fixed.
-Hence it is the header and footer and the CSS that determine the look of a repository.
+The content text can be styled using CSS, but it is otherwise fixed.
+Hence it is the header, the footer, and the CSS that determine the look of a repository.
 We call the bundle of built-in CSS, header, and footer a "skin".

 Fossil comes with several built-in skins.
 The sources to these built-ins can be found in the Fossil source tree under the skins/ folder.
 The skins/ folder contains a separate subfolder for each built-in skin, with each subfolders holding four files, "css.txt", "details.txt", "footer.txt", and "header.txt", that describe the CSS, rendering options, footer, and header for that skin, respectively.

 The skin of a repository can be changed to any of the built-in skins using the web interface by going to the /setup_skin web page (requires Admin privileges) and clicking the appropriate button.
 Or, the --skin command line option can be used for the fossil ui or fossil server commands to force that particular instance of Fossil to use the specified built-in skin.